cloudstake/mdbook_validatortoolbox/src/full-manual/installation/things-to-know-about-our-setup-and-process.md

 ---
-description: Here's the breakdown of how things work to help you work with our process
+## Here's the breakdown of how things work to help you work with our process
 ---

 # Things to know about our setup & process